NikSsh/Code-Sharing-Platform/README.md

 # Code-Sharing-Platform
-The Spring boot platform, which has an API and web interface, allows you to share code with friends or teammates
+The Spring boot platform, which has an API and web interface, allows you to share code with friends or teammates.
+Depends on such spring-boot starters: web, jsp freemarker, jpa (h2 database, ORM Hibernate)

 ## Description